awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaselinewithhooks.md

 **Default**: `AWS-Noop`\.

-The value to provide for the `PostInstallHookDocName` parameter is the name or Amazon Resource Name \(ARN\) of a Systems Manager Command document \(SSM document\) of your choice\.
+The value to provide for the `PostInstallHookDocName` parameter is the name or Amazon Resource Name \(ARN\) of an SSM document of your choice\.
 You can provide the name of an AWS managed document or the name or ARN of a custom SSM document that you have created or that has been shared with you\. \(For an SSM document that has been shared with you from a different account, you must specify the full resource ARN, such as `aws:arn:ssm:us-east-2:123456789012:document/MySharedDocument`\.\)

-The SSM document you specify is run after the `Install with NoReboot` operation and performs any actions supported by Systems Manager agent, such as a shell script for installing third party updates before reboot\. \(For a list of actions, see [Systems Manager Command document plugin reference](ssm-plugins.md)\)\.
+The SSM document you specify is run after the `Install with NoReboot` operation and performs any actions supported by SSM Agent, such as a shell script for installing third party updates before reboot\. \(For a list of actions, see [Systems Manager Command document plugin reference](ssm-plugins.md)\)\.
 The default SSM document name is `AWS-Noop`, which does not perform any operation on the instance\.

 For information about creating a custom SSM document, see [Creating Systems Manager documents](create-ssm-doc.md)\.